 You should bookmark this page and watch it frequently for updates from the State Referee Committee on topics, events and more information!

 In addition, this is the site where you will enter your Game Reports for injuries, cautions and send-offs (i.e. yellow and red cards) or other match-related incidents (referee abuse, weather situations, etc.).

 What about next year?

 Referees must take a recertification exam every year.
-This fall, you will receive information via email informing you to log into the Game Officials site in order to complete your referee recertification.
+This fall, you will receive information via email informing you to log into the platform in order to complete your referee recertification.
 Recertification is an annual process by which you will register for the upcoming year, pay a recertification fee (usually around $50), and complete a recertification test (online) in order to receive your USSF badge and book for the next calendar year.